 Prior to joining BCBSA, Nehs served at PepsiCo where he was the senior vice president of legal and government affairs for PepsiAmericas, Inc., a $5 billion NYSE corporation and the world’s second largest bottler of Pepsi branded products.
 Nehs was also a member of the company’s worldwide leadership team and held the offices of chief compliance officer and chief privacy officer.
 Nehs’ experience in the beverage industry afforded many opportunities to work on legal issues related to the rights of exclusive territories, the independence of licensees and brand protection.
 While managing a department of 20 attorneys and para-professionals in North America and Europe, Nehs was responsible for antitrust, litigation, real estate, commercial contracts, employment disputes, and mergers and acquisitions.
 He began his career at Wildman, Harrold, Allen & Dixon, a large litigation firm based in Chicago where he worked on a wide variety of litigation matters, trying civil and criminal cases in both the federal and state courts for business clients.

 Nehs frequently shares his expertise as a speaker at legal seminars and other forums.
-He earned a bachelor’s in political science and sociology from Northwestern University and his law degree from the University of Wisconsin.
+He earned a bachelor’s degree in political science and sociology from Northwestern University and his law degree from the University of Wisconsin Law School.